 Whether you’re recording a solo guitar or a full band, Logic has numerous workflow features to ensure that you capture everything with confidence.
 Intelligent input-monitoring options and a Low Latency mode, which temporarily disables latency-producing plug-ins, ensure that performers hear what they need to hear.
 Any errors can be fixed quickly with seamless punch recording features that allow you to drop in manually or at predetermined in and out points.

-Logic can record MIDI coming from your iPad with Logic Remote or from one or multiple MIDI controller keyboards simultaneously.
-If you don’t have either of those available, call up the Musical Typing keyboard and tap in your music right from your computer’s keyboard.
+Logic can record MIDI coming from your iPad or iPad Pro with Logic Remote or from one or multiple MIDI controller keyboards simultaneously.
+If you don’t have either of those available, call up the Musical Typing keyboard and tap in your music directly from your computer’s keyboard.
 Comprehensive Step Input features let you insert MIDI notes without having to perform.
 And Note Repeat and Spot Erase functions allow you to easily generate ear-grabbing patterns.

 Make those fine changes that turn a great track into a perfect one, or make a dramatic sonic alteration that shifts the entire direction of your composition.

 Now you can directly and permanently apply effect plug-ins to any audio selection.
 Use built-in Logic Pro X plug-ins or any third-party Audio Unit effects to render effects in any portion of an audio file or to multiple files at once.
 You can apply up to 15 plug-in effects simultaneously, as well as A/B test two independent effect chains before applying.
 Selection-Based Processing is incredibly useful for creating short effects sections in a track, correcting flaws in a recording or sonically treating sampler files.